alphagov/notifications-tech-docs/source/documentation/_api_keys.md

 There are three different types of API keys:

 - test
-- team and whitelist
+- team and guest list
 - live

 When you set up a new service it will start in [trial mode](https://www.notifications.service.gov.uk/features/trial-mode).
-A service in trial mode can create test and team and whitelist keys.
+A service in trial mode can create test and team and guest list keys.
 You must have a live service to create a live key.

 To create an API key: